Kansas City water bill assistance.

 Apply for help with paying water and sewer bills from the Kansas City Water Services Customer Assistance Program.
 Funds can be provided to low income customers across the greater Kansas City, Missouri region to help them in am emergency.
 There may be money available for both water and sewer bills with the goal of preventing a shut off of their service.

 The program is run in partnership with local non-profits, charities and government organizations, including the United Way in Kansas City.
-Customers who want more information on the program and resources offered to them should call the local United Way branch (phone number is (816) 472-4289) or they can try a local social service organization like the Salvation Army or community action agency.
+Customers who want more information on the program and resources offered to them should call the United Way referral service at 211 or they can try a local social service organization like the Salvation Army or community action agency.

 As with all financial assistance programs, applicants will need to meet initial eligibility criteria before receiving help.
 Those conditions include, but are not limited, those listed below.

 - Only active Kansas City, Missouri Water Services Department (WSD) customers may be able to qualify for financial assistance for water and/or their sewer bills.